-(i) Non-derivative financial instruments
+(a) Non-derivative financial instruments

-Non-derivative financial instruments comprise investments in debt securities, receivables, cash and cash equivalents, and payables.
+Non-derivative financial instruments comprise cash and cash equivalents, investments in debt securities, receivables and payables.

-Non-derivative financial instruments are recognised initially at fair value plus, for instruments not at fair value through profit or loss and other comprehensive income, any directly attributable transaction costs.
+Non-derivative financial instruments are recognised initially at fair value plus, for instruments not at fair value through statement of profit or loss and other comprehensive income, any directly attributable transaction costs.
 Subsequent to initial recognition, non-derivative financial instruments are measured at amortised cost using the effective interest method, less any impairment loss.

-A financial instrument is recognised if the Fund becomes a party to the contract.
+A financial instrument is recognised if the Fund becomes a party to the contractual provisions of the instrument.
 Financial assets are derecognised if the Fund's contractual rights to the cash flows from the financial assets expire or if the Fund transfers the financial asset to another party without retaining control or substantially all risks and rewards of the assets.